dharshinipriya0611-hue/Module-4/Classes and Objects: Calculate the Area of a Circle.md

 # Classes and Objects in Python: Calculate the Area of a Circle

 ## 🎯 Aim
 To write a Python program that calculates the **area of a circle** based on the radius provided by the user.
-This program uses a class named `cse` and a method `mech` to perform the calculation.
+This program uses a class named `pen` and a method `stationary` to perform the calculation.

 ## 🧠 Algorithm
 1. **Get user input**: Take the radius of the circle as input from the user.